MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 #### FAQ

-Q: Can I control, on the tenant level, which connector is at all available, for example No to Dropbox or Twitter but Yes to SharePoint)?
+Q: Can I control, on the tenant level, which connector is at all available, for example No to Dropbox or Twitter but Yes to SharePoint?

 A: This is possible by utilizing the [connectors classification](dlp-connector-classification.md) capabilities and assigning the **Blocked** classifier to one or more connectors that you want to keep from being used.
 Note that there are a [set of connectors that can’t be blocked](dlp-connector-classification.md#list-of-connectors-that-cant-be-blocked).